For you to take advantage of RLV you need an RLV capable viewer. So, the leading RLV viewers are:

 See Trinity Dejavu’s, a Catznip team member, page on RLVa/RLV Differences.
 They are mostly technical differences that only those writing programs need to consider.
 You probably won’t need to know which you are using.
 Only worry about it if something you are buying says you have to have one or the other or something doesn’t work.

 Once you use the viewer to login, if using FS or Catz, you will need to enable the RLV feature as those viewers have it disabled as the default state.
-In Firestorm open Preferences and type RLV in the search window.
+In Firestorm open Preferences and type RLV in the Preferences Search window.
 In Catznip open Preferences and navigate to: Catznip (tab) and enable RestrainedLove API support.
 You will need to restart either viewer after enabling RLV.

 The RLViewer assumes you got the viewer to use RLV capabilities and has the feature enabled by default.
 The RLV capability can be disabled in the RLV viewer.